margielamob/ssense-chat/README.md

 Previously, I built an AI chatbot for a real client, CentreDMV, as part of a final group project at school (GitHub repo).
 That chatbot utilized GPT-4 through OpenAI's API, and we reduced hallucinations by fine-tuning tool usage.
 However, it was not as robust or accurate as this neuro-symbolic AI approach.

+Furthermore, this neuro-symbolic architecture offers **explainability**.
+Unlike purely neural approaches where the reasoning can be a black box, this project highlights the symbolic component (Prolog) for core policy logic.
+I added an **"Explanation" feature** by displaying a user-friendly description of the policy rule or check made by the Prolog knowledge base to arrive at the answer.
+I believe this to be better not only for user trust but also for development and future improvements.
+Seeing *why* the bot gave an answer makes it much easier to debug the logic, refine the knowledge base rules, or improve the NLU's predicate selection.

 ## Key Features

 * **Frontend :** Simple HTML/CSS/JavaScript frontend for user interaction.